 Are you spending Christmas in Greece this year?
 In case you are waiting for Santa and his reindeers to arrive, here are some things you might have to know about Greeks and the holidays of Christmas.

-Christmas is here, and everyone is excited decorating their homes while waiting for the coming of Santa Claus.
-It is the time of the year when Christmas lights are to be found everywhere and when the smell of freshly baked cookies is something not to resist to.
-The epicentre of them all, the festive Christmas tree decorated with cute little ornaments and sparkling balls.
+Christmas is here, and everyone is excited about decorating their homes while waiting for the coming of Santa Claus.
+It is the time of the year when Christmas lights are to be found everywhere and when the smell of freshly baked cookies is something not to resist.
+The epicenter of them all, the festive Christmas tree decorated with cute little ornaments and sparkling balls.
 One can imagine that Christmas cannot happen without a Christmas tree and stockings but, obviously, you have not considered of the Greeks.
 While counting down the days for Christmas, here is a list of some absolutely irreplaceable Christmasy things that Greeks do differently.

 Put an onion upon your door

 An integral part of decorating for Christmas is putting a Christmas wreath upon your door.
 Now, take down that wreath and make some space to put your jolly, Christmasy squill!
 This bizarre custom of hanging uprooted onions on their doors is something that Greeks do for centuries.
 This type of squill, scientifically named as Drimia maritima, can be found throughout the Mediterranean region and almost everywhere in Greece.
 According to tradition, every New Year’s Eve, the housewife of each family uproots this bulb from the soil and hangs it on her door.
 The reason?
 This bulb is so resistant to any conditions that -even uprooted- it still continues to grow large spear-like leaves and a white flower.
 Therefore, it was and still is considered a symbol of fertility and immortality, two things necessary for the New Year to come.

 Everybody knows a turkey and some mistletoe.
 Or not.